Let's see how we can use regular expressions to find similar character combinations.

 grey

-The same condition can be written in an even shorter way.
-Since these substrings have a common part, let's enter gr
+We can write the same condition more shortly.
+Since these substrings have a common part, we enter gr

-characters and then, using grouping, add an alternative:
+characters and then add an alternative using grouping:

 /gr(ay|ow)